 - A cute fluffy friend is a GREAT icebreaker for your Bumble match.

 The best pet photo ever, if he didn’t wear sunglasses!

 Don’t own a pet?

-Go to out to your neighborhood park with your photographer friend and ask to pose with someone else’s doggo.
+Go to your neighborhood park with your photographer friend and ask to pose with someone else’s doggo.